Gianeuz/Gianeuz/README.md

 *   🎓 **Currently studying:** Bachelor of Science in Computer Science at Cavite State University.
 *   💻 **Mainly coding in:** Java and Python.
 *   🌍 **Based in:** Manila, Philippines.
-*   🎧 **Off-screen:** Playing Roblox or vibing to Charli XCX, BTS, Tame Impala, and Lady Gaga.

 <details>
 <summary>✨ <b>Click to see what I'm currently working on!</b></summary>